Intrinsic training dynamics of deep neural networks: Introduction

-\paragraph{Our main contributions.} We first define the notion of intrinsic \emph{dynamic} property (\Cref{def:weaker}), then the notion of intrinsic \emph{metric} property (\Cref{def:stronger}) and finally the one of intrinsic \emph{recoverability} property (\Cref{def:intrinsicrecov}), and we show the implications (\Cref{lemma:premiereimplic} and \Cref{lemma:secondeimplication}):
+{\bf Our main contributions.} We first define the notion of intrinsic \emph{dynamic} property (\Cref{def:weaker}), then the notion of intrinsic \emph{metric} property (\Cref{def:stronger}) and finally the one of intrinsic \emph{recoverability} property (\Cref{def:intrinsicrecov}), and we show the implications (\Cref{lemma:premiereimplic} and \Cref{lemma:secondeimplication}):

-We then provide a simple criterion that characterizes the intrinsic recoverability property (\Cref{thm:implicitfunctions}), and show (\Cref{prop:kernelstrongest}) that this criterion is \emph{quasi} equivalent to the \emph{Frobenius property} (\Cref{def:frobprop}).
-We prove that the reparametrization for general ReLU networks of arbitrary depth satisfies this property (\Cref{thm:MLP_Frobproperty}), establishing that {\em any initialization of a general ReLU network satisfies the intrinsic recoverability property} (\Cref{coro:relu}), as illustrated by a characterization of the intrinsic dynamic of a 3-layer neural network (\Cref{prop:threelayerMLP}).
-Next, by establishing a necessary condition for the intrinsic metric property to hold based on the study of kernels of linear mappings \Cref{prop:inclusionnoyaux}, we show that the {\em intrinsic metric property fails to hold for the natural reparametrizations corresponding of 2-layer linear networks (resp. of attention layers)}, unless the initialization satisfies the \emph{relaxed balanced condition} introduced in \Cref{def:quasibalanced} (\Cref{thm:notinclusion}).
+We then provide a simple criterion that characterizes the intrinsic recoverability property (\Cref{thm:implicitfunctions}), and show (\Cref{prop:kernelstrongest}) that this criterion is \emph{quasi} equivalent to the \emph{Frobenius property}, {which is slightly weaker than involutivity} (\Cref{def:frobprop}).
+We prove that the so-called path-lifting \citep{gonon_path-norm_2023} reparametrization for general ReLU networks of arbitrary depth satisfies this property (\Cref{thm:MLP_Frobproperty}), characterizing {\em \reb{a dense set of }initializations of a general ReLU network that satisfies the intrinsic recoverability property} (\Cref{coro:relu}), as illustrated by a characterization of the intrinsic dynamic of a 3-layer neural network (\Cref{prop:threelayerMLP}).
+Next, by establishing a necessary condition for the intrinsic metric property to hold based on the study of kernels of linear mappings \Cref{prop:inclusionnoyaux}, we show that the {\em intrinsic metric property fails to hold for the natural reparametrizations corresponding to 2-layer linear networks (resp. of attention layers)}, unless the initialization satisfies the \emph{relaxed balanced condition} introduced in \Cref{def:quasibalanced} (\Cref{thm:notinclusion}).
 We then show that relaxed balanced initializations do satisfy the intrinsic metric property, not only in 2-layer networks (\Cref{thm:stage2layer}) but also in linear networks of arbitrary depth (\Cref{thm:deeplinear}), and we characterize the resulting intrinsic dynamic.
 Finally, we extend our analysis to the infinite-depth limit of linear networks.
-We show that a set of functions is conserved along the trajectory (\Cref{prop:conservationcontinuous}), and, in contrast to the case $L >2$-layer, we derive a closed-form expression for the metric in the case of relaxed balanced initializations (\Cref{thm:riemanianninfinite}).
+We show that a set of functions is conserved along the trajectory (\Cref{prop:conservationcontinuous}), and, in contrast to the case of $L >2$-layer, we derive a closed-form expression for the metric in the case of relaxed balanced initializations (\Cref{thm:riemanianninfinite}).

-\section{{Dynamics of over-parameterized models}}
+\section{\RG{Dynamics of over-parameterized models}}